binxio/cfn-tag-provider/README.md

 # tag-provider
 CloudFormation custom resource provider for managing any AWS resource tags.
 Sometimes a resource, such as AWS::EC2::EIP, does support tags but not in CloudFormation.
-Sometimes, a custom provider does not support tags directly, as it is not part of the API call.
 With the provider you can specify tags as a separate CloudFormation resource.

 # How does it work?
 Very simply, add a [Custom::Tag](docs/tag.md) to your CloudFormation template: